How can I teach Reading Comprehension to a child with Autism?

 Once your students are successful at understanding and answering oral WH questions it’s time to move on to answering written questions.
 I like to start with an activity which gives a field of 2 or 3 answers to choose from, like these WH Questions Mats (which have picture clues) or these WH Questions Clip Cards.

 Following Directions is another skill to work on for reading comprehension.
 Firstly with oral directions eg “Please put the book on the table”, and then reading written directions and following them.
-My Following Directions Mats is a fun activity for this, as are my Following Directions for Prepositions Worksheets and Following Directions Coloring Worksheets.
+My Following Directions Mats are a fun activity for this, as are my Following Directions for Prepositions Worksheets and Following Directions Coloring Worksheets.

 Reading simple clues is another fun activity to work on reading comprehension, such as my Clue Cards Mats or perhaps your students will enjoy Cut & Paste Sentence Comprehension Worksheets.

-Thanks for reading,
+Thanks for reading!

 Kirsten